The highest tidal reach of any populated area in the

 Tim Smit, Founder and Chair of the Eden Project

-“The Bristol Loves Tides Green Capital Project has achieved a significant level of raised awareness of Bristol’s tidal cultures.
-Throughout 2015 a series of innovative well-attended events and workshops were held with creative and dramatic content, telling stories about tides as a process, Bristol’s tidal history, and asking key questions about the city’s tidal waterway futures.
-The workshops ‘harvested’ local stories and memories form citizens and visitors at a series of event and these are being collated into a ‘memory map’ of Bristol tidal culture which will be on-line in the future…
+“The Bristol Loves Tides Project has achieved a significant level of raised awareness of Bristol’s tidal cultures.
+In the creation of the resources a series of innovative well-attended events and workshops were held with creative and dramatic content, telling stories about tides as a process, Bristol’s tidal history, and asking key questions about the city’s tidal waterway futures.
+The workshops ‘harvested’ local stories and memories from citizens and visitors at a series of event and these are being collated into a ‘memory map’ of Bristol tidal culture which will be on-line in the future…

 Young people are key influencers in achieving targets for biodiversity and CO2 emissions.
-Research shows that young people are concerned about their own future as well as the environment of their city but don't feel engaged in meaningful action.
-A significant number are disconnected from their regions heritage and lack pride in their cultural identity.
-Bristol fails to capitalise upon its astounding natural environment; people and institutions to empower this target group with greater ownership of their city.
+Research shows that young people are concerned about their own future as well as the environment of their city and want to take meaningful action.
+Being aware of a region's heritage builds pride and cultural identity.
+Young people taking ownership of their city can help us all capitalise upon Bristol's astounding natural environment, people and cultural institutions.